* U.S. economy loses steam as manufacturing slows in January

 * Cushing oil stocks expected to fall by over 1 mln barrels -sources

-LONDON, Feb 4 (Reuters) - Oil slipped below $106 a barrel on Tuesday on concerns that weak data from the United States and China, the world's largest consumers of oil, could slow global growth, although supply problems offered some support.
+LONDON, Feb 4 (Reuters) - Oil edged below $106 a barrel on Tuesday, weighed down by concerns that weak data from the United States and China, the world's largest consumers of oil, could slow global growth though a spate of supply problems offered some support.

-U.S. crude futures, known as WTI, were up 28 cents to $96.71 per barrel, bouncing after their largest daily percentage loss in nearly a month as they tumbled with U.S. equities.
+U.S. crude futures, known as WTI, rose 42 cents to $96.85 a barrel following its largest daily percentage loss in nearly a month as it tumbled with U.S. equities.

 "The pressure is still on the downside for Brent.
 There is still concern about growth in emerging markets.
 The numbers coming out of the U.S. yesterday caused concern," said Michael Hewson, analyst at CMC Markets.

-The U.S. economy has lost steam as manufacturing activity slowed sharply in January on the back of the biggest drop in new orders in 33 years, while construction spending barely rose in December.
-At the same time factory activity reports have raised concerns about growth in China.
+The U.S. economy has lost steam as manufacturing activity slowed sharply in January on the back of the biggest drop in new orders in 33 years, while construction spending barely rose in December, while factory activity reports have raised concerns about growth in China.

-Oil gained support from tighter supply in the North Sea after an output glitch at Buzzard, the largest field that contributes to Forties.
-The field has restarted and will return to normal levels in days, its operator said.
+Oil gained some support from tighter supply in the North Sea as the Buzzard oilfield, the largest field that contributes to Forties, has suffered a new production glitch.

 Bad weather also reduced output from Libya on Monday but the National Oil Corporation said loading had restarted and production would return to normal on Tuesday.

-The spread between Brent and WTI, hotly traded last year, was hovering around $9 on Tuesday.
+The spread between Brent and WTI, hotly traded last year, was at $9.09 on Tuesday.

-WTI has traded at a steep discount to Brent - as wide as $19 as recently as November - due partly to bottlenecks at Cushing over the last three years.
+WTI has largely been landlocked for the last three years and has traded at a steep discount to Brent - as wide as $19 as recently as November.

-But the spread has narrowed from $15 at the start of this year as traders anticipated a new pipeline coming online would relieve the glut at Cushing by draining oil to U.S. Gulf Coast refineries.
+But the spread has incrementally narrowed from $15 at the start of this year as traders anticipated a new pipeline coming online would relieve the glut of oil pooled at Cushing.
+The 700,000 barrels-per-day line was expected to drain oil from Cushing to U.S. Gulf Coast refineries.